andreluizsp/rogueap/README.md

 • A new dataset encompassing over 357 APs with over 20 hardware and software extracted behavioral features.
 The dataset presents multiple rogue APs behaviors generated through software-based techniques.

 • A new ML-based verification technique to assess the reli ability of connected APs.
-The proposed model passively identifies rogue APs with up to X.X of true-positive rates.
+The proposed model passively identifies rogue APs with up to 0.9 of true-positive rates.